madprops/openfile/README.md

 end
 ```

-That is a fish alias to open something with vscode
+That is a fish alias to open something with vscode.

+---

+It accepts an optional argument which sets the DEPTH.

+The depth determines how deep into subdirectories it checks for files.

+Its default is 2.